LoydNgei/LoydNgei/README.md

 # Loyd's Developer Hub

 Welcome to my developer hub!
-I'm a passionate software engineer and a Mathematics lover with expertise in JavaScript (ExpressJS, React), PHP (Laravel) and Python (Machine Learning context and Data Structures).
-Here, you'll find a collection of projects, and insights from my journey in the world of software development and Mathematics
+I'm a passionate software engineer and a Mathematics lover with expertise in Fullstack web development using JavaScript (ExpressJS and ReactJS), PHP (Laravel) and Python (Machine Learning context and Data Structures).
+Here, you'll find a collection of projects, and insights from my journey in the world of software development and Mathematics.

 ## 🔧 Technologies